jgarabedian/vscode-pixel/README.md

-# pixel README
+# Pixel README

-This is the README for your extension "pixel".
-After writing up a brief description, we recommend including the following sections.
+This extention allows for a user to easily read pixel syntax in VS Code

 ## Features